 What is an Expense Ratio?

-The fee that mutual-fund or exchange-traded fund charges investors is Expense ratio.
+The fee that mutual funds or exchange-traded funds charge investors is the Expense ratio.
 This charge covers the costs of management, asset allocation, marketing, and other services.

 These charges are calculated as a portion of an investor’s annual cost.
 ETF expense rates are often less than 1%.
 That means you spend less than $1 per year on expenses for every $100 you invest.